vatpac-technology/sops/docs/aerodromes/Bankstown.md

 #### Taxi Call

-Whilst the aircraft is taxiing, the Ground Controller will coordinate with the controller responsible for SDS who will issue their airways clearance.
+For aircraft planned into the overlying class C airspace, an airways clearance must be coordinated with the TCU controller responsible for Sydney Departures South (SDS).
+This is achieved by performing 'Taxi' coordination and then relaying the clearance to the aircraft when they are ready in the run up bays.

 !!! example
     **BK SMC** -> **SY TCU**: "Taxis UJN, Dubbo, runway 29C"
     **SY TCU** -> **BK SMC**: "UJN, cleared to Dubbo via KADOM flight planned route, Bankstown 8 departure, climb via SID A030, squawk 3342"